deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Allison scooted back on the bed and folded her legs.
 "Not like you imagined?"

 Xiù shook her head.
 "No. Mom’s trying to act like nothing really happened, like she’s not *sixty* now.
-Wei doesn’t know how to talk with me and I don’t know how to talk with him and Papa’s... he’s kind of… sad all the time.
+Wei doesn’t know how to talk with me and I don’t know how to talk with him and Papa’s...he’s kind of… sad all the time.
 Like, I’ll catch him looking at me and then he’ll look away and I think I can see tears."

 Allison chose her words carefully.
 "D’you think that’s likely to get better?" she asked.